cloudogu/dogu-development-docs/docs/important/relevant_functionalities_de.md

 yourCommandExitCode=0
 your-command || yourCommandExitCode=$?
 if [[ ${yourCommandExitCode} -ne 0 ]]; then
-  echo "ERROR: Oh no. I found something critical during QuirkyFunction.";
+  echo "ERROR: Oh no. An error occurred during the execution of your-command.";
-  doguctl state "ErrorQuirkyFunction"
+  doguctl state "ErrorYourFunctionality"
   sleep 300
   exit 1
 fi